supitscaro/interviewprep/README.md

 ### LeetCode Questions

-This folder contains a curated list of LeetCode problems that are frequently asked in interviews.
-Each problem is accompanied by a solution and a brief discussion on the approach.
-Problems are categorized by their difficulty level.
+This folder contains a curated list of LeetCode problems.
+Each problem is accompanied by a solution.
+Some may have an explanation.
+Problems are categorized by topic.
+These will get updated every so often and are following the [Grind 75 challenge](https://www.techinterviewhandbook.org/grind75?weeks=8)

 - [Arrays](/leetcode/arrays)
 - [Binary Trees](/leetcode/binary_trees)